lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 We continue with the next section, which covers all types that do not implement the [Generator](https://golang.org/src/testing/quick/quick.go?s=575:764#L13) interface.
-First, a reflect [Value()](https://golang.org/src/testing/quick/quick.go?s=1618:1692#L49) is created that is filled via the switch case depending on the type.
-The [Value()](https://golang.org/src/testing/quick/quick.go?s=1618:1692#L49) is created via the reflect function [New()](https://golang.org/src/reflect/value.go?s=71172:71196#L2370), which returns a pointer to a new zero value of the type and via the reflect function [Elem()](https://golang.org/src/reflect/value.go?s=25742:25769#L801) the value is determined to which the previously created pointer points.
+First, a reflect [Value()](https://golang.org/src/testing/quick/quick.go?s=1618:1692#L49) is created that is filled inside the switch-case depending on the type.
+The [Value()](https://golang.org/src/testing/quick/quick.go?s=1618:1692#L49) is created by means of the reflection function [New()](https://golang.org/src/reflect/value.go?s=71172:71196#L2370), which returns a pointer to a new zero value of the type and by the reflection function [Elem()](https://golang.org/src/reflect/value.go?s=25742:25769#L801) the value is determined to which the previously created pointer points.

-Some simple case treatments now follow and I will not go into every case.
-Of particular interest to me in this article is what code the [package quick](https://golang.org/pkg/testing/quick/) provides and that is the focus here as well.
+The kind of code the [package quick](https://golang.org/pkg/testing/quick/) provides is of particular interest to me.
 The code of the [package reflect](https://golang.org/pkg/reflect/) may come in a future post.
 In general, we can summarize a large part of the cases with the fact that the [package reflect](https://golang.org/pkg/reflect/) provides multiple setters for the different types through which the previously defined value is initialized.